D188 Remote Electrode Selector

 DESCRIPTION

-The D188 Remote Electrode Selector allows you to direct an electrical stimulus of up to 1A (at 400V) from a single stimulator to one of up to eight pairs of electrodes.
-The D188 is supplied with “virtual front panel” software compatible with WindowsTM 7 and higher, which permits manual switching between stimulation sites via a key-press or mouse click.
-However, the D188 was predominantly designed for situations where stimulation delivery needs to be rapidly switched between sites under remote, digital control.
-With switching times of 1ms, the D188 Electrode Selector can be used for demanding stimulation applications involving multi-location stimulation in studies of pain, cognitive behaviour or sensory perception.
+Both the D188 and D189 are supplied with “virtual front panel” software compatible with WindowsTM 7 and higher, which permits manual switching between stimulation sites via a key-press or mouse click.
+However, the remote electrode selectors were predominantly designed for situations where stimulation delivery needs to be rapidly switched between sites under remote, digital control.
+With switching times of 1ms, the D188 and D189 Electrode Selectors can be used for demanding stimulation applications involving multi-location stimulation in studies of pain, cognitive behaviour or sensory perception.
 An example of a typical stimulation system incorporating the D188 is given in the diagram below.

 Read more